ctroeger/academic-kickstart/content/authors/admin/_index.md

   url: https://www.washington.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include global health.
+bio: Global health researcher and advocate.

 # Interests to show in About widget
 interests:
-- Infectious diseases
+- Infectious disease epidemiology
-- Childhood growth
+- Childhood growth and development
+- Vulnerability to infectious diseases
 - Climate and environment
 - Public health policy